Brooksolomon/The-binger-svelte-edition/README.md

     Showhome : The home page for a tv show
 ## Design decsions :
 #### For UI components i used the DaisyUI component library and tried to give it the kind of glassy modern look thats not just too dark or too white,and i belive the colors i chose for the buttons and the text perfectly copliments the look i was going for
+## Database Structural :
+####The movies watched by every user is all stored within the same colletion by using the userid and movieid pair to query it

+####The tv show , every new show u start initializes a new collection with the showid and the user id
+then for every episode watched , it creates a new document within said collection and will remove the entire collection when u press stop tracking